Eventual-Inc/Daft/docs/source/benchmarks/index.rst

 | Modin     | 4/10                | Did not finish       | Did not finish   |
 +-----------+---------------------+----------------------+------------------+

-From the results we see that Daft, Spark and Dask are able to complete all the questions and Modin completes less than half.
+From the results we see that Daft, Spark, and Dask are able to complete all the questions and Modin completes less than half.
 We also see that Daft is **3.3x** faster than Spark and **7.7x** faster than Dask including S3 IO.
 We expect these speed-ups to be much larger if the data is loaded in memory instead of cloud storage, which we will show in future benchmarks.